adopted-ember-addons/ember-launch-darkly/README.md

 _Possible Values_: `localFlags` otherwise whatever Launch Darkly expects based on its [Bootstrapping documentation](https://docs.launchdarkly.com/sdk/client-side/javascript#bootstrapping).

+### `suppressInitializationError`

+Allows graceful handling of "Launch Darkly has not been initialized" errors.
+When set to `true`, the addon will not throw an error if the Launch Darkly client has not been initialized before calling `variation` or other methods.

+_Default_: `false`

 ### Launch Darkly specific config

 Any other properties passed in as configuration will be passed straight through to Launch Darkly.